Bloodborne Pathogen Exposure Control Plan

 The use of protective barrier coverings such as plastic wrap, aluminum foil, or imperviously-backed absorbent paper is useful in covering work surfaces or for covering equipment or items which may be difficult to clean and decontaminate effectively.
 When such barrier coverings are used, they must be removed and replaced as soon as they become overtly contaminated or at the end of the shift if they have become contaminated during the shift.

-Broken glassware, which might be potentially contaminated, should never be picked up with unprotected hands.
+Broken glassware, which might be potentially contaminated, shall never be picked up with unprotected hands.
 Mechanical means such as a brush and dustpan, tongs, or forceps must be used.
-These items should then be disposed with contaminated sharps.
+These items shall then be disposed with contaminated sharps.

-Reusable sharps that are contaminated should not be stored or processed in such a way that employees are required to reach by hand into containers where these sharps have been placed.
+Reusable sharps that are contaminated shall not be stored or processed in such a way that employees are required to reach by hand into containers where these sharps have been placed.

 All contaminated sharps and potential sharps must be discarded immediately after use, or as soon as possible into appropriate containers, which meet the following requirements [1910.1030(d)(4)(iii)(A)(1)]: